 The Feast of the Chair of St. Peter has been celebrated on February 22nd in the Roman Catholic Church since the 4th century.
-This was the day the ancient Romans remembered their dead, and so today we remember the founders of our church, Peter and Paul.
+On this day the ancient Romans remembered their dead, and so today we remember the Apostle Peter.

-Today’s a good day to look at our present “chairman” Pope Francis ,who became pope on March 13, 2013 and ask what’s he teaching?
+Today’s a good day to look at our present “chairman” Pope Francis ,who became pope on March 13, 2013 and ask God to keep him strong and faithful as a teacher of the church.

-Today is a good time to visit that great church built over the tomb of Peter and pray for the church’s teacher and shepherd today: Pope Francis.
+Today is a good time to visit that great church built over the tomb of Peter.